legacysurvey/legacyzpts/RUN.md

 ### Code and Data
+The code runs with the same python environment on either Cori or Edison, so install it to one place.
 Git clone the repos to a directory "zpts_code"
 ```sh
 export zpts_code=$CSCRATCH/zpts_code
 mkdir $zpts_code